 In Crossroads Nursing & Rehabilitation, 5.75% of Patients use Anti-Psychotic Medication

-This datapoint tells you the percent of long-term residents taking antipsychotic drugs.
-While antipsychotic medications play an important role in caring for many residents, it is important to make sure these drugs are being used only where medically required.
-In some cases, high levels of antipsychotic drug use may indicate that a facility is using these drugs to subdue residents.
+This indicates the percent of residents prescribed antipsychotic drugs.
+While antipsychotic drugs may be helpful for many patients, it is important to make sure these medications are being used appropriately.
+In some cases, high levels of antipsychotic drug use may suggest a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication